-The command to shut down Tomcat has now been configured so that it must be received by the server on the named port (8015).
+The command to shut down Tomcat has now been configured so that the server can receive it on the named port (18006).

-6. Access the Arcserve UDP Agent (Windows) Monitor, click the Advanced option, and select Start Service.
+6. Access the Arcserve UDP Agent (Windows) Monitor, click the Advanced option, and then select Start Service.

 The Arcserve UDP Agent Service is started.